villeheikkila/Tastybytes/tastice-backend/README.md

 # ![tastice](https://fontmeme.com/permalink/190704/0daa2ab57e001e0aa2002608810c7a69.png)

-This is the backend for tastice app.
-More information available in the [frontend repository](https://github.com/villeheikkila/tastice-frontend).

 ## How to get started

-1. Clone this repository
-2. Pass the required environment variables and run "docker-compose up"
+1. Pass the required environment variables and run "docker-compose up"
-3. After the Prisma server is running and .env file is correctly set up, start the backend with "npm run dev".
+2. After the Prisma server is running and .env file is correctly set up, start the backend with "npm run dev".
-4. Profit
+3. Profit

 ## Available Scripts